 Chad credits Aveda as one of the biggest factors of his salon’s growth.
 Before he even opened, he made the decision to follow Aveda, Neill Corporation and The Salon People’s guidelines for success and hasn’t looked back.

-“I went into business not just by myself, but also with Aveda, The Salon People and Neill Corporation,” he says.
+“I went into business not just by myself, but also with Aveda and The Salon People,” he says.

 With a strong team behind him, Chad never felt alone in his journey to open and build a prosperous business.
 He also loves the continuity of owning an Aveda salon and what it offers customers across the country.